 Learn more technical tips about How to Grow Wildflowers.

 Wildflowers aren’t just pretty.
 Even if you’re a keen vegetable gardener, incorporating flowers in your garden helps bring in the pollinators, such as bees, butterflies, and even hummingbirds.
 Give them an organic and flower-rich garden to feast on, and they’ll visit your fruit and vegetable crops as well.
-Other insects such as hover-flies come to visit flowers as well: their larvae eat aphids, while the adults sip on nectar.
+Other insects such as hover-flies come to visit flowers as well.
+Their larvae eat aphids, while the adults sip on nectar.
 Wildflower blends improve biodiversity, which is one of the signs of success in organic gardening.

 Growing wildflowers in your garden adds diversity to your landscape, inviting in the birds, the bees, and the many animals that rely on these meadow flowers.
-Do you want to grow wildflowers where grazing deer are a problem?
-Plant our wonderful Deer Resistant Wildflower Mix.